micleyman/svelte-dependency-viz/README.md

+**Note**: The resulting Graph does not use `window` or `document` values, and will base itself on the width of whatever parent container you define.
+Repositioning the paths on resize uses a [`ResizeObserver`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver), so if you need IE11 support, you'll need to polyfill it.

 ### Customizing

-Note that you can supply a custom Node instead of the generic default node ([examples](https://github.com/MicLeey/svelte-dependency-viz/tree/main/examples))
+You can supply a custom Node instead of the generic default node ([examples](https://github.com/MicLeey/svelte-dependency-viz/tree/main/examples))

 Any additional data you have defined on the node object, will be passed in as `rest` to your custom component.
 With this you can do contextual styling, such as a green background when a certain node has been completed, animations, or hover styles and tooltips.